sivaramakrishnansr/ISPSecurity/README.md

 1) graph_to_mininet.py

-Screipt is used to convert GraphML file into a mininet topology file.
+Script is used to convert GraphML file into a mininet topology file.
 Topology Zoo provides several topologies in the GrpahML form.
 You can find the different topologies here.

 Input